rranelli/rranelli.github.io/_posts/08-03-2015-bloom-filter-in-elixir.md

 zero probability of false positives, i.e. getting `true` when asking if element `x` is in the set when in reality you never inserted the element in the first place.

+I won't talk about it here, but its quite simple to derive an upper bound on the probability of false positives in function of the bit array size, number of elements inserted and number of hashing functions.
+The more space you use, less probability of false positives you get &#x2013; It's the main trade-off of this data structure.

 One of such applications is blocking IP addresses in a switch.
 You have a limited amount of memory and you can't waste it storing every IP address you